 Osgood-Schlatter disease is a developmental disorder that causes musculoskeletal problems and is rare in the normal population.
-However, the condition is more common in teenagers who play sport, affecting an estimated three to five percent of this population; it causes painful inflammation below the knee in adolescents and can lead to permanent soft tissue damage.
+However, the condition is more common in teenagers who play sports, affecting an estimated 3-5% percent of this population; it causes painful inflammation below the knee in adolescents and can lead to permanent soft tissue damage.
 The condition is often diagnosed by MRI, which is both costly and impractical for screening purposes.

 POCUS and Sports Medicine Applications

-Learn how onoSite’s point-of-care ultrasound and needle visualisation technology can help provide on-the-spot answers in the office, on the field, or nearly anywhere sports injuries occur on our Sports Medicine Specialty page.
-Or check out how our video on how Dr. Dirk Tenner worked with Team Radio Shack with a SonoSite portable ultrasound machine.
+Learn how onoSite’s point-of-care ultrasound and needle visualization technology can help provide on-the-spot answers in the office, on the field, or nearly anywhere sports injuries occur on our Sports Medicine Specialty page.
+Or check out how our video on how Dr. Dirk Tenner worked with Team Radio Shack with a Sonosite portable ultrasound machine.